FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Method

 Due to the feature scaling functionality of the layernorm, the features of clean images and adversarial examples in models with standard and adversarial training show significant differences after scaling through the layernorm before entering the MSA and MLP blocks.
 The existing LoRA method~\cite{hu2022lora} applies only to the weights in the Key, Query, and Value parameters of the MSA block and the two fully connected layers of the MLP block.
 When freezing the parameters of the standard training model and only applying the existing LoRA method for adversarial finetuning, it becomes challenging for the model to approximate the parameters obtained through fully adversarial training using the low-rank matrices in the LoRA module.

 To address these limitations, we introduce the LNLoRA module, which incorporates an additional layernorm preceding the existing LoRA module.
-The purpose of LNLoRA is to learn the differences in feature magnitude between standard and adversarial trained models via the extra layernorm, allowing the LNLoRA module to better approximate the differences between the parameters of the two models.
-Consider an image feature represented as $x$, undergoing an initial matrix transformation $h=Wx$.
+The purpose of LNLoRA is to learn the differences in feature magnitude between standard and adversarial trained models via the extra layernorm, allowing the LNLoRA module to better approximate the differences between the parameters of the two models, which can be well validated in~\cref{sec:distance}.
+As shown in~\cref{fig:framework}a, consider an image feature represented as $x$, undergoing an initial matrix transformation $h=Wx$.
 With the addition of our proposed layernorm-included LNLoRA module, it yields:

-where $\alpha$ and $\beta$ denote the scale and bias coefficients in the layernorm.
+where $\alpha$ and $\beta$ denote the scale and bias coefficients in the layernorm, $\mu(\cdot)$ and $\sigma(\cdot)$ represents the mean and standard deviation of the input.
 The integration of layernorm into the LNLoRA module significantly enhances the model's ability to adapt to adversarial examples, thereby boosting its robustness with a small number of learnable parameters efficiently.
+It should be noted that the introduction of layernorm prevents LNLORA from inheriting the LoRA method's characteristic of merging parameters into matrix $W$ during inference.
+However, as demonstrated in subsequent experiments, the additional computational overhead introduced by this design choice is negligible.